Abitur after twelve years: Criticism

 In part, parent, teacher and student organizations express criticism, exclusively from the Western States of Germany.
-In spite of the removal of one school year, all the contents of the previously thirteen school years were in the curriculum.
-This means that the school timetable is enlarged and that the students have to be at school between 32 and 40 periods a week.
-Altogether with the homework given and exam preparations a school week is calculated to encompass an estimated 45 to 55 periods.
+In spite of the removal of one school year, the contents of the previous thirteen years were in the curriculum.
+This meant that the school timetable was enlarged and that the students had to be at school for between 32 and 40 periods a week.
+With the homework given and exam preparations, a school week was estimated to be 45 to 55 periods.

-However, there is little empirical evidence on the effect of the compression of instructional periods into fewer years of schooling on student outcomes.
+However, little empirical evidence assesses the effect of the compression of instructional periods into fewer years of schooling on student outcomes.